William McBride (artist)

-William McBride Jr. (1912- August 11, 2000) was an African-American artist, designer and collector.
+William Thacker McBride Jr. (September 27, 1912- August 11, 2000) was an African-American artist, designer and collector.
 McBride began his career in the 1930s in the circles of black art collectives and artistic opportunities afforded by the Works Progress Administration.
 He would ultimately leave his mark in Chicago as a driving force behind the South Side Community Art Center.
 McBride distinguished himself as a teacher, as a cultural and political activist, and as a collector of African art and artwork by black artists of his generation.

 Personal life

 William McBride Jr. was born in 1912 in Algiers, New Orleans.
 He was the second of three children of William and Mary McBride.
 When he was around ten years old, he joined the so-called Great Migration of African Americans as he and his family moved to the Chicago's South Side, where he attended St. Elizabeth grammar school and Wendell Phillips High School.
-McBride passed away on August 11, 2000, at the Alden Princeton Rehabilitation Center in Chicago, at the age of 87.
+McBride died on August 11, 2000, at the Alden Princeton Rehabilitation Center in Chicago, at the age of 87.